Death and state funeral of Queen Victoria: Funeral service

-Interment service
+Lying-in-state and interment service

+After the funeral service in St George's Chapel, Queen Victoria's body lay in state there for two days, under a military guard, before joining that of Prince Albert in the nearby Royal Mausoleum at Frogmore in Windsor Great Park.

-The interment at the nearby Frogmore Mausolem was held two days after the funeral on 4 February.
+The interment at the Frogmore Mausolem took place on 4 February.
 The procession from St George's Chapel was accompanied by massed military bands playing funeral marches, but in the final part of the journey, pipers played a lament, the Black Watch Dead March.
-Arriving at the mausoleum, the choir of St George's sang Yea, thou I walk from Sir Arthur Sullivan's oratorio, The Light of the World.
+Arriving at the mausoleum, the choir of St George's sang Yea, though I walk from Sir Arthur Sullivan's oratorio, The Light of the World.
 This was followed by the funeral sentences by Wesley and Purcell that had been sung at the funeral, Lord have mercy by Thomas Tallis and Gounoud's Lord's Prayer.
-A hymn, Sleep thy last sleep, preceded the conluding prayers read by the Dean of Windsor, after which Sullivan's anthem, The face of death and Sir John Stainer's Sevenfold Amen concluded the service.
+A hymn, Sleep thy last sleep, preceded the concluding prayers read by the Dean of Windsor, after which Sullivan's anthem, The face of death and Sir John Stainer's Sevenfold Amen concluded the service.

-Guests
+A tomb effigy of Victoria had been sculpted by Baron Carlo Marochetti in 1861 as a companion piece to his marble effigy of Prince Albert.
+Victoria's sculpture was finally installed next to Albert's in the mausoleum later in 1901.

+Funeral guests

-As per report in London Gazette.
+The list below is from a report in The London Gazette.